cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Party identity strings (A,B).
   In CPace each party can be  given a party identity string which might be a device name a user name or an URL.
+It is strongly RECOMMENDED to use CPace in conjunction with party identity strings as otherwise relay attacks may become feasible (see {{sec-considerations-ids}}).
   CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run.
   The RECOMMENDED option is to integrate both, A and B, into the channel identifier string CI.
 This option is to be preferred as A and B will be kept